 Relatively flat and smooth trails.
 If there are climbs and descents, they are not long or steep.
 Most are more than two feet wide, although some may be singletrack.
 There shouldn't be many large tripping hazards.
 There could be sections of boardwalk, bridges or stairs.

 Moderate trails are often narrow or "singletrack."
-They may have a few hills or steep sections, multiple surface types, and uneven footing, including narrow bog bridges.
+They may have a few hills or steep sections, multiple surface types, and uneven footing, including roots, rocks, and narrow bog bridges.
 In the mountains, moderate trails may climb to summits or viewpoints, but the climbs should be relatively short (less than two miles).

-Most advanced trails are natural surface with more difficult hills, exposed roots and slipping hazards.
+Advanced trails have a natural surface and more difficult hills, exposed roots and slipping hazards.
 Sustained climbs may be longer than two miles and may include significant rock staircases and/or some exposure.
 There could be sections of rock scrambling, where using hands is required.
-Many advanced trails are in the mountains and users should be aware of changing weather patterns and medical rescue may take hours.
+Many advanced trails are in the mountains and users should be aware of changing weather patterns.
+In many cases, medical rescue may take hours.

 All categories assume recommended flow conditions for paddling.
 Some risk is always present when paddling, and difficulty can vary widely depending on conditions such as changing flow or weather, downed trees, or tides.
 Skill level for water trails is based on our current knowledge of the waterway and the guidelines below.